AlecAivazis/redux-responsive/README.md

 the browser resizes.
 This incurs a very high overhead in large or very specialized apps.
 For those situations, redux-responsive provides a flag which limits the re-calculation of the responsive state to just when the state actually changes.
-Unfortunately, it relies on ["experimental" technology](https://developer.mozilla.org/en-US/docs/Web/CSS/Media_Queries/Testing_media_queries#Browser_compatibility) that is only supported in modern browsers - hence the default is "off":
+When in performance mode, keep in mind that the browswer height and width are not continuously updating - they will only reflect the state of the browser when the media query actually changed.

 ```js